 (3) For funding pursuant to the CATNHP II Legislation, the Department shall conduct competitive funding rounds for financial support in accordance with 760 CMR 62.05 and the CATNHP Guidelines.

-(4) For funding pursuant to the CATNHP III Legislation, the Department may offer financial support for the Commercial Component of Mixed Use Developments in accordance with 760 CMR 62.05 and the CATNHP Guidelines.
+(4) For funding pursuant to the CATNHP III or CATNHP IV Legislation, the Department may offer financial support for the Commercial Component of Mixed Use Developments in accordance with 760 CMR 62.05 and the CATNHP Guidelines.
 No financial subsidy for the commercial portion of a project shall exceed 25% of the total development cost of the commercial portion of the project or $1,000,000, whichever is smaller.

 (5) Forms of Financial Support.